CameronLamont/aqi-pi/README.md

 ```
 sudo python3 ./python/display.py
 ```
+TODO - check i2c permissions with raspi-config to avoid using sudo here

 CTRL+C quits the display (and now turns off the display rather than leaves it to run and burn out your screen)

 ### Run the RESTful Interface